 Now that you're tucked into the table, you're ready to order.

 You want what Anthony Bourdain ordered when he went there.
 Risotto Buranello, what Tony calls "Gó fish risotto."

 If you go to the Rialto fish market in Venice, you'll see these Gó fish, these rather ugly denizens of the lagoon, flopping around in their Styrofoam prisons.
 You won't find a sliver of one in your risotto, don't worry, only the aromatic broth of the fish is used to make the famous rice dish.

-In summer you can augment the risotto with a seafood appetizer, which is what we did.
+In summer you can augment the risotto with a seafood appetizer.
 It makes for a light, easily digestible lunch.
-Now you're ready to hit the Lace Making Museum, or take the short hop on the vaporetto to Torcello island to see the Byzantine church and mosaics, as recommended in: Visiting Burano Island in Venice.
+Now you're ready to hit the Lace Making Museum, or take the short hop on the vaporetto to Torcello island to see the Byzantine church and mosaics.

 How to Get Great Food in an Italian Restuarant